Washington State Common Measure Set

 Learn more about the Washington State Common Measure Set and PMCC!

-What is the Washington State Common Measure Set?
+What is the Washington State Common Measure Set (WSCMS)?

-It provides the foundation for health care accountability and measuring performance.
-The development and ongoing evolution and implementation of a set of measures is not only mandated from House Bill 2572 (2013-14), but necessary to ensuring our ability to measure progress toward achieving healthier outcomes for all residents in Washington.
+A collection of measures that provide the foundation for health care accountability and performance tracking in Washington State.
+The development and ongoing evolution and implementation of a set of measures is mandated in House Bill 2572 (2013-14).

-The Performance Measures Coordinating Committee (PMCC), with the support of ad-hoc technical work groups, approved a "starter set" of measures in December 2014 that are intended to evolve over time as the science of measurement and state priorities change.
-The committee will continue to meet to consider recommendations for evolving the measure set.
+The Performance Measures Coordinating Committee (PMCC) is responsible for the ongoing development and evolution of the WSCMS.
+A "starter set" of measures was approved by the PMCC with the support of temporary technical work groups in December 2014.
+The starter set is intended to evolve over time as the science of measurement and state priorities change.
+The PMCC continues to hold public meetings to consider recommendations for the measure set.

 Upcoming meetings